Jordan Fusco

-Jordan Michelle Fusco (born September 11, 2003) is an American professional soccer player who plays as a midfielder for San Diego Wave FC of the National Women's Soccer League (NWSL).
+Jordan Michelle Fusco (born September 11, 2003) is an American professional soccer player who plays as a midfielder for Racing Louisville FC of the National Women's Soccer League (NWSL), on loan from the San Diego Wave.
 She played college soccer for the Tennessee Volunteers and the Penn State Nittany Lions.

 Early life

 Fusco grew up in Olmsted Township, Ohio, the oldest of two children born to Janae and Scott Fusco.
 She attended Olmsted Falls High School, where she played two seasons of high school soccer, earning all-state honors.
 She played club soccer for Internationals SC alongside future Tennessee teammate Taylor Huff, earning ECNL All-American honors in 2021.
 She committed to Tennessee as a junior.

 College career

-Tennessee Volunteers

 Fusco appeared in 23 games, 15 as a starter, in her freshman season with the Tennessee Volunteers in 2021, scoring 4 goals and adding 5 assists.
 She helped Tennessee win the SEC tournament, defeating top-seeded Arkansas in the final.
 She scored Tennessee's NCAA tournament opener as they made the second round.
 She started all 19 games as a sophomore in 2022, scoring 4 goals with 1 assist and helping Tennessee top the SEC East standings.
 She scored 6 goals with 4 assists in 19 games as a junior in 2023, earning first-team All-SEC honors.